juntuu/demo-app/README.md

 template](https://github.com/leptos-rs/start-axum), which is in the public domain (using [Unlicense](https://unlicense.org/)).

-Design, including the initial HTML, is licensed to RealWorld under MIT.
+Design, including the initial HTML templates, is licensed to RealWorld under MIT.

 All other content is licensed under MIT to me.